10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 Trust Overview

 The Trust is a passive entity that is managed and administered by the Sponsor and does not have any officers, directors or employees.
 The Trust holds LTC and, from time to time on a periodic basis, issues Creation Baskets in exchange for deposits of LTC.
 As a passive investment vehicle, the Trust’s investment objective is for the value of the Shares (based on LTC per Share) to reflect the value of LTC held by the Trust, determined by reference to the Index Price, less the Trust’s expenses and other liabilities.
+While an investment in the Shares is not a direct investment in LTC, the Shares are designed to provide investors with a cost-effective and convenient way to gain investment exposure to LTC.
 To date, the Trust has not met its investment objective and the Shares quoted on OTCQX have not reflected the value of LTC held by the Trust, less the Trust’s expenses and other liabilities, but instead have traded at both premiums and discounts to such value, which at times have been substantial.
 The Trust is not managed like a business corporation or an active investment vehicle.

 Critical Accounting Policies and Estimates